Perry Como: Como in concert

-In 1982, Como and Frank Sinatra were invited to entertain Italian President Sandro Pertini at a White House State dinner when he made an official visit.
+In 1982, Como and Frank Sinatra were invited to entertain Italian President Sandro Pertini at a White House state dinner when he made an official visit.
 President Pertini enjoyed their performance enough to join them in singing "Santa Lucia".
 The pair reprised this routine the next year in California as part of the entertainment for Queen Elizabeth's Royal visit.
 Perry was on the program by special request of the Queen.

-The year 1984 found Como traveling the US with his 50th Anniversary tour.
+In 1984, Como traveled the US with his 50th Anniversary tour.
 Having spent most of his professional life in radio or recording studios and on television soundstages, he was enjoying doing live performances.
 Even after his 80th birthday, Como continued the concert tours.
 Gone, however, were the cardigan sweaters which had been a staple of his weekly television shows, and which he had actually hated wearing.
 Como now performed in a tuxedo, saying, "It shows respect for the audience."
-The return to live appearances also provided Como with an opportunity to have a little fun with his "Mister Nice Guy" image in a song Ray Charles and Nick Perito his closest collaborator since 1963, wrote and composed for him:It doesn't take a guy equipped with ESP, to see what's cookin' with your curiosity!

-Is "Mister Nice Guy" just a press agent's pitch? his dearest friends say he's a ...You never thought you'd see me in Las Vegas 'live' I haven't played a "club" since 1885!It's spelled out in dollar signs (you better believe it!)
-I can almost read your minds!
+The return to live appearances also provided Como with an opportunity to have a little fun with his "Mister Nice Guy" image in a song Ray Charles and Nick Perito, his closest collaborator since 1963, wrote and composed for him: